Growli

 Watering

 Water money tree when the top 3 cm of soil is dry, every 7-14 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Money trees naturally grow in seasonally flooded soils, so they tolerate occasional missed waterings well — but soggy pots cause root rot just like any other tropical.

 Soil and pot